pnp/sp-dev-fx-webparts/samples/react-real-time/README.md

 This Web Part illustrates the following concepts on top of the SharePoint Framework:

-- Using web sockets through the socket.io library to implement real time communications with an Azure back end server.
+- Using web sockets through the socket.io library to implement real time communications between SharePoint Web Parts and an Azure back end server.
 - Using PnP JS library (1.0.5) to get items from a list.
-- Using Office UI Fabric React components to build a beautiful design.
+- Using Office UI Fabric React components to build a beautiful design in minutes.

 <img src="https://telemetry.sharepointpnp.com/sp-dev-fx-webparts/samples/react-socket-io" />